-The Oxford Companion to Shakespeare (Oxford, 2001, revised 2005, 2009, 2011), with Stanley Wells as Associate General Editor.
+- The Oxford Companion to Shakespeare, with Stanley Wells (Oxford, 2001, revised 2005, 2009, 2011).
 Winner of an American Library Association Award as an outstanding reference work, 2001, and of the Bainton Prize for best reference book in sixteenth-century studies, 2001-2.

 - The Making of the National Poet: Shakespeare, Adaptation and Authorship, 1660‑1769 (Oxford, 1992).
 The paperback edition was named a Choice Outstanding Academic Book for 1994

 ‘Afterword: Shakespeare and myth,’ in Aneta Mancewicz and Alexa Joubin, eds., Local and Global Myths in Shakespearean Performance (Basignstoke: Palgrave, 2018)

 ‘Costume drama: realism and the problems of Much Ado About Nothing in modern performance,’ for a special edition of Cahiers Elisabethains, 2018

 ‘Four centuries of centenaries: Stratford-upon-Avon,’ Shakespeare Survey 59, 2017

 ‘Preface: Shakespeare and Cervantes, together at last,’ in José Manuel González, José María Ferri and María del Carmen Irles, eds., Cervantes-Shakespeare.
 400 años después (Berlin: Reichenberger, 2017)

 ‘Cutting, interruption and the end of Hamlet,’ New Theatre Quarterly volume 32 issue 3, August 2016